SkuleDev/Experimunteer/INSTALL.md

 6. Run the experimunteer application (See README.md for further information on running) `gulp default`
 7. Use a web browser to navigate to the address given by the previous command (Usually, this will be `http://localhost:3000`)
+8. If you're going to be making changes, please create a new branch before doing anything `git checkout -b "yourName/NewBranchName"`
-8. Have fun, and good luck!
+9. Have fun, and good luck!